QIWI-API/qiwi-wallet-personal-docs/_payment_history_en.html.md

 ## Statistics {#stat}

-This request is used to obtain aggregate statistics on the amount of payments for a given period.
+Provides aggregate statistics on the amount of payments for a given period.

 [Interactive API](https://developer.qiwi.com/sandbox/index.html#!/payment-history-controller-v-2/getPaymentHistoryTotalByUserUsingGET_1)